GP remarked: "Your definition of 'laws' is: Identical parts or waves in identical circumstances always result in identical structures."

 "But where should man get the meaning of his life?
 And what I always wanted to ask: what exactly does sense mean? "

-On the question of the meaning of life: You can help other people, you can stand for tolerance, you can lead a self-determined life for your most important goals, etc. These goals are already laid out in people.
+On the question of the meaning of life: You can help other people, you can stand for tolerance, you can lead a self-determined life for your most important aims, etc. These aims are already laid out in people.
 For example, about the so-called mirror neurons, which I call mirror midpoints.
 One sees or interprets the other, this stimulates similarities, which again activate midpoints in one.
 Thus, one can feel and sympathize similarly.
 No religion is needed to respond to it.

 If you look at what reasons the religions cite for their existence!
 And what religious beliefs have already done to other people's atrocities.